-Our Centre offers academic and personal support for all our students, and is unique to our Department.
+Our Study Centre offers academic and personal support for all our students, and is unique to our Department.

-It's home to an extensive range of study aids and support services and also runs a programme of academic skills workshops throughout the year, from essay writing, to getting to grips with lectures, revision, presentations and one-to-one support.
+It is home to an extensive range of study aids and support services and also runs a programme of academic skills workshops throughout the year, from essay writing, to getting to grips with lectures, revision, presentations and one-to-one support.

 Our common room is at the heart of the Department.
 It's open every day and is a great place to meet up, chat with friends and staff, or read.

 It's stocked with daily newspapers, magazines and journals, and drinks are also available.
 It's also the venue for drinks and nibbles after weekly departmental seminars.

 Our IDEATE undergraduate journal of sociology showcases the very best of our students' work.

 You can read their work to give you an idea of how to write essays, projects, presentations and research proposals with first class grades.